 Just for the heck of it I sent DOOL casting a headshot and enclosed a snapshot of myself in the oval office in my general’s uniform.
 I sent it on Thursday.
 The casting office at DOOL got it Friday.
 Monday I got a call from Linda Poindexter, the background actor’s casting director at DOOL.
 She booked me for the following day.

 Subsequently I was booked in the Arimed thread for about 40 days.
 Now remember that bookings (unless you get a longer term contract) are made daily.
-So I got to talk to Linda almost everyday.
+So I got to talk to Linda nearly everyday.
 Though to this day I have never met her in person, we became great phone pals, exchanging tidbits about kids and things that were outside the studio realm.
-What a nice lady.
-So interested in my welfare.
 After Arimed was finished, even though there were no calls for background in my age group, she still booked me periodically apologizing for not being able to book me more often.
 I know she watched the taping of the episodes in her office so she can decide on who to call back.
 So it was most rewarding to know she was so satisfied with my work.

 Clip from a couple of days during the Arimed trial:

 Soaps have an entirely different methodology from movies and other weekly TV series.
 Since an episode must be taped each day, you can see how that creates a very difficult situation.
 Normally an hour episode on a weekly series has 7 days for shooting and a movie will take a month or more.
 Soaps employ a technique called “block and shoot”.
 Translated that means, the actors enter the set, the director places or blocks them in their positions.
 We background stand on the sidelines and take notes.
 It is assumed we background are able to work with a minimum of direction.
 The actors go through their lines, many still holding their scripts.
-There are three cameras.
+There are three cameras on camera carts which are constantly moving from one position to the next.
 When you see a switch from one actors face to another’s, it is not a cut and new setup as in a movie, it is one of the alternate cameras.
 The cameras also go through a blocking during the block phase.
 A couple of grips continuously paste little colored markers on the floor for the cameras and actors next positions as they progress through the scene.
 It is an elaborate ballet of camera and actors moving in perfect synchronization.
 On many soaps, DOOL included, there are two people on each side of the cameras with idiot cards that have the entire script for the scene.
 It is most difficult to expect the actors to memorize a script every day.
 Though some do.

 I was constantly amazed at Eileen Davidson memorizing her lines every day.
 Moreover she would not allow her lines to be included on the idiot cards.
 What a great talented actress.
-I worked so long with her in the trial sets that I got to know her quite well, great sense of humor, gracious and, knowledgeable.
+I worked so long with her in the trial sets that I got to know her quite well, great sense of humor and, so knowledgeable.